backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

     Change : 7.74 %

-The best set of parameters from the grid search improved the AUC score from before by roughly 8.1%.
+The best set of parameters from the grid search improved the AUC score from before by 7.74%.
 An AUC of 1.0 would be perfectly seperating the group of passing students from the group who failed, an AUC of 0.5 is no better than randomly guessing; the random forest model is right in the middle.

-As long as the model performs better than guessing, we've done alright..
+As long as the model performs better than guessing, I've done alright..
 Right?
-Well let's just hope the logistic regression model performs better.
+Well, let's just hope the logistic regression model performs better.

-<h1><center>Logistic Regression</center></h1>
+<h2><center>Logistic Regression</center></h2>
 I will be using the same methods of feature selection and hyperparameter tuning here that I used for the random forest model.

 ### LR - Feature Selection